hamlibdk/HAMLIB-SDK/README.md

 ** Note that these instructions assumes a fresh Windows 10 Virtual Machine is used **

 - Deploy the installer [JTSDK64-Base-3.2.2][] inside a FRESH, FULLY UPDATED WINDOWS 10 or 11 VM.
-- Deploy the latest "Tools" Packages if they exist ( i.e. [JTSDK64-Tools-3.2.2.4][] ) to your Base Deployment.
+- Deploy the latest "Tools" Packages if they exist ( i.e. [JTSDK64-Tools-3.2.2.5][] ) to your Base Deployment.

 It is recommended to use all the initial default settings and file locations.

 ### Step 2: Launch the Installation Environment

-** It is recommended that you DISABLE REALTIME SCANNING ON YOUR ANTIVIRUS before continuing deployment. **

 - Launch the **JTSDK64-Setup** environment from the link on your desktop

 ```
 -------------------------------------------
-           JTSDK Setup v3.2.2.4
+           JTSDK Setup v3.2.2.5
 -------------------------------------------

   Required Tool Status